-Research and practice settings include athletic organizations, community-based organizations and groups, health clubs and fitness centers, health maintenance organizations, hospitals, long-term care, office-based private practice, outpatient clinics, rehabilitation clinics, religious organizations and groups, senior centers, schools and universities, wellness centers and worksites.
+Research and practice settings include athletic organizations, community-based organizations and groups, corporations, government entities, health clubs and fitness centers, health maintenance organizations, hospitals, long-term care, medical schools, nursing schools, office-based private practice, outpatient clinics, rehabilitation clinics, religious organizations and groups, schools of public health, senior centers, schools and universities, wellness centers and worksites.

 Key Strategies for Successful Behavior Change

 Improve nutrition, increase physical activity, stop smoking, use medications appropriately, practice safer sex, and prevent and reduce alcohol and drug abuse.

 Coping, relaxation, self-monitoring, stress management, time management, pain management, problem-solving, communication skills, time management and priority-setting.